AI4HealthUOL/MDS-ED/src/README.md

 ## Data

-1.1 - For convenience, we have located the MDS-ED dataset in physionet. **under revision**
+1.1 - For convenience, we have located the MDS-ED dataset in [PhysioNet](https://physionet.org/content/multimodal-emergency-benchmark).

 1.2 - Alternatively, you can preprocess the MDS-ED dataset on your own, first, download from the following databases the following files and place them under data/, then run full_preprocessing.py